How to Expertly Prepare to Impress During Your Next Interview

 These anecdotes can be used to cover a variety of questions.
 Often times a project that you’re really proud of could have also been a very challenging one.
 A moment of failure or a lesson learned can be used to highlight a professional weakness or even a strength.
 It’s totally okay to double dip with your anecdotes because there are different perspective or flavors to them that you can showcase.

-An anecdote is made up of details that I call, story beats.
+Your professional anecdotes have all sorts of skills and experiences embedded into them; they’re several cards that you combine together for a power play!
 They’re not epic tales carved into stone that can only be told one way.
 They’re modular and can be used in a flexible manner!

-This exercise in reviewing your anecdotes and creating story beats can also help generate wordtracks or reveal successful metrics that you can incorporate into other answers.
-For instance, an impressive metric can be added to strengthen your “Tell me about yourself” response or remixed and reused as a proof point to support your “greatest strength.”
+This exercise in reviewing your anecdotes can also help generate word tracks or reveal successful metrics that you can incorporate into other answers.
+For instance, an impressive metric can be added to strengthen your “Tell me about yourself” response or reused as a proof point to support your “greatest strength.”

-Don’t be afraid to double dip your anecdotes into different interview question responses!
+Don’t be afraid to double dip and play the same card(s) for different interview questions!

 CREATING RELEVANCY